nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Client**: A person receiving services from the physiotherapist.
+He/she should have a unique name (not case-sensitive).
 * **Client contact detail**: A contact detail that includes name, phone number, email address, address, appointment details, tags etc.
 * **Appointment**: A 1-hour scheduled meeting between a physiotherapist and a client for treatment.
 It includes date and time.